-The industry is highly specialised and can involve working with a vast array of machines, materials and equipment; from planting and maintaining stock, through to using chainsaws, harvesters and computer software.
-A wide range of skills and knowledge is therefore required to cover the variety of jobs and tasks involved.
+The industry is highly specialised and can involve working with a vast array of machines, materials and equipment; from planting stock, working with livestock, working with chemicals through to chainsaws, harvesters and computer software.
+A wide range of skills and knowledge is therefore required to meet the significant variety of jobs and tasks involved.